neondatabase/neon/docs/rfcs/020-pageserver-s3-coordination.md

   pace as the primary one
 - Can compaction help make layers deterministic?
 E g we do not upload level zero layers and construction of higher levels should be deterministic.
-  This way we can guarantee that layer creation by timeout wont mess things up.
+  This way we can guarantee that layer creation by timeout won't mess things up.
   This way one pageserver uploads data and second one can just ingest it.
   But we still need some form of election